Getaway in Ely and the North Woods

 Head to Ely Steak House for a bacon-cheese monster called a Bucky Burger paired with one of its 50-plus beers.

-The classic Minnesota lakeside experience gets even better at Burntside Lodge, where log cabins, a white-tablecloth restaurant and superb hospitality are the hallmarks of this former hunting camp (rooms from $211).
+The classic Minnesota lakeside experience gets even better at Burntside Lodge, where log cabins, a white-tablecloth restaurant and superb hospitality are the hallmarks of this former hunting camp.

 Small-town Ely is big on cool places to visit.
 The International Wolf Center has a Wolves and Humans exhibit, observation windows, and classes and seminars about wolves.
 (Kids especially enjoy the Junior Wolf Biologist program.)